MC790716 - Microsoft Purview | Information Protection - Sensitivity label protection policy for Azure SQL, Storage, and Amazon S3

 More information

-Updated January 29, 2025: We have updated the rollout timeline below.
+Updated June 27, 2025: We have updated the content and rollout timeline below.
 Thank you for your patience.

 In Microsoft Purview, Information Protection will introduce a new feature called Protection Policy to create new protection policies for label-based protection.
 This enhanced protection can be applied to the following services: